COVID-19 Vaccine Information

 Vaccination clinics will primarily take place at our Cherryland Mall location.
 1700 South Garfield Ave.
 Traverse City, MI 49686.
-Some clinics will be held on location and will be annouced primarily on this page, on our Facebook page, or through local media outlets.
+Some clinics will be held on location and will be announced primarily on this page, on our Facebook page, or through local media outlets.

 Seniors who do NOT have internet access or need additional help can call 231-715-5557 for assistance with scheduling vaccinations.